GHG Inventory Glossary

 Respiration

 The process whereby living organisms convert organic matter to carbon dioxide, releasing energy and consuming molecular oxygen.
-(IPCC2)
+(IPCC)

 S